winduum/winduum-docs/docs/blog/index.md

 The result is a leaner core, simpler markup and components that preserve useful behavior even before JavaScript loads — or when it does not load at all.

 ::: tip Upgrading from Winduum 2?
-Start with the [Winduum v3 migration guide](/migrations/winduum-v3).
-Projects using the Stimulus integration should then follow the [winduum-stimulus v3 migration guide](/migrations/winduum-stimulus-v3).
-After both migrations work, projects replacing Stimulus with Winduum Elements can continue with the [winduum-elements migration guide](/migrations/winduum-elements-v3).
+Start with the [Winduum v3 migration guide](/migrations/winduum-v3), which covers the core and `winduum-stimulus` together.
+Once that migration works, projects replacing Stimulus with Winduum Elements can continue with the [winduum-elements migration guide](/migrations/winduum-elements-v3).
 :::

 ## Winduum Elements, Built on Webuum